n-niewiadowska/n-niewiadowska/README.md

 <p align="center">My name is Natalia and I'm a third-year Computer Science student with a dash of professional experience as a Software Engineer. :computer: <i>"There's always a room for more knowledge"</i> is my personal motto - even if you know your stuff inside and out, there's always another layer to uncover!
 That's why it is my active quest to practice and expand my skillset.</p>

 <p align="center">I'm web and software developer, though my heart aspires to be a game creator.
 Recently, I became interested in 3D graphics.
-In my free time, I enjoy playing video games 🎮, travelling abroad ✈️ and petting cats :cat2:.
-To add some music to the mix, my dream is learning to play piano.</p>
+In my free time, I enjoy playing video games 🎮, travelling ✈️ and petting cats :cat2:.</p>

 ### About work